WPCloudDeploy/wp-cloud-deploy/README.md

 Have some time to help test new versions?
 Download a zip of the **dev** branch and test - changes that need testing are usually listed in the CHANGE LOG section of this readme file below (under the most recent version number.)

 If you'd like to contribute to translations, you can do so in our public [POEDITOR project](https://poeditor.com/join/project?hash=A5I1lpqRes).

+You can also assist by working on items in the [issues list](https://github.com/WPCloudDeploy/wp-cloud-deploy/issues).

 ## Premium Versions ##